 Higher interest rates lead to higher vacancy rates and defaults

-Rising interest rates can often lead to higher vacancy rates in commercial buildings and decreased values of physical assets.
+Higher interest rates will yield what?
+Rising interest rates can often lead to higher office vacancy rates in commercial buildings and decreased values of physical assets.
 High-interest rates can cause existing tenants to default on their leases, as they may no longer be able to afford the monthly payments.
 As a result, landlords may have difficulty filling vacant spaces.

 In addition, high-interest rates can make it difficult for property owners to refinance their loans, leading to increased financial strain.
 Ultimately, high-interest rates can significantly impact the commercial real estate market: both new development and existing properties.